Yusuke710/GPT2Cramming/README.md

 ```
 Not a very good result.
 However, you can tell that crammed GPT-2 is showing you the glimpse of Shakespeare.

+## Discussion on cramming on GPT-2
+We did not find much improvement of our modified model over original nanoGPT(GPT-2) model.
+The original code has already been highly optimised and the added changes did not contribute too much on its training speed and performance.

 ## Future work
 - the effect of sparse attention on training speed and model performance
 - sparse token prodiction